 Great relationships require stepping out of routine and habit, and this skill begins by learning to have our yearning guide us in our interactions.
 You’ll unpack your fights and use what you find to get to the true yearnings underneath.
 You’re blaming him for forgetting you hate cilantro in the dish he’s just prepared, but what you really yearn for is for him to acknowledge that you matter.

 Spontaneous, uncensored, in-the-moment responses to yearning happen when we engage.
 This often means experimenting with different ways of being together.
 Once we stop trying to defend ourselves or win the argument and look for the yearning and engage from that, we begin learning about ourselves and each other.

 You will not only engage in meeting your own yearning, you will also recognize and meet the yearning of your partner.
 By following the rules of engagement you’ll minimize your destructive interactions and maximize your constructive, creative exchanges.

 Skill 3: Reveal

 Not all goes smoothly as we yearn and engage.
 We become more aware of ourselves, our inner motivations, our historic programming, and we share more of ourselves.
 In this skill, you dig down deep to see what is really going on with you; unearth why certain actions set you off and what it reveals about you and your unfinished business—and share that with your partner.

 You begin to discover your Matrix—the web of neural pathways that encode limiting attitude, personal biases, and mistaken beliefs.
-These comes from early relationship pattern programming that is downloaded, often before we even had laugh or specific memories.
+These come from early relationship pattern programming that is downloaded, often before we even laugh or specific memories.
 You are discovering the key elements of your matrix that need to be challenged.
-You find productive ways to be curious about yourself; you become self-reflective, and self confronting.
+You find productive ways to be curious about yourself; you become self-reflective, and self-confronting.
 You will also seek feedback from others—especially the feedback that comes in the form of your relationship.